-The 6th Edition of The Construction of Houses builds on the success of the previous five editions.
+The sixth edition of The Construction of Houses builds on the success of the previous five editions.
 The book provides a comprehensive introduction to the principles and processes of the construction of houses and their services.
 As such it is aimed at providing a broad understanding of domestic building construction for students as part of their academic studies and as a useful information source for practitioners.

 The existing chapters have all been updated and most of them expanded to take account of changes to dwelling house construction since the last edition and there are new chapters on ‘Modern Methods of Construction’ and ‘Regulatory controls and building standards’.
 Additionally, many new and/or updated photographs and diagrams have been added.